jac307/MediaArtTutorials/Blender/Lighting_Camera.md

 - Use `G` to move, `R` to rotate
 - Press `Numpad 0` to **look through the camera**
 - Use `G` and `R` in Camera View to reframe the shot
+- ⚠️ For now, we’re only working with still cameras. **Don’t animate your camera yet**.

 ### Step 2: Lock Camera to View (Optional)
 - Press `N` → View → Check **Lock Camera to View**